Shipping orders to customers with Shopify POS

 On the Shopify POS app, tap More Actions and then tap Ship to customer.
 Alternatively, if you've added a smart grid tile for this action, then tap Ship to customer on your home screen.

-If you previously didn't add your customer to the cart, then enter the customer's contact information and tap Save.
-To skip adding this information, tap Skip.
+- If you don't want to enter the customer's contact information, then tap Skip.

-On the Add shipping details screen, enter the customer's shipping details and tap Save.
+On the Add shipping details screen, do either of the following: